wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_getblockhash.md

 ---
-title: btg:getblockhash \[POST\]
+title: btg:getblockhash - Bitcoin Gold
-description: Returns hash of block in best-block-chain at height provided.
+description: Example code for the btg:getblockhash json-rpc method. Сomplete guide on how to use btg:getblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters